 Once in Sicily, you have a few options when it comes to getting around.
 You can easily get around here on foot when you’re exploring the major cities.
 In fact, even if you want to – for instance – go on a day trip to Taormina from Catania, it is easy to do this via bus or train.

 Train connections between the major cities and towns are extensive and affordable, so this can be a good option if you’re happy to stick to city centres during your Sicily itinerary.
-However, in order to do this particular route for 7 to 10 days in Sicily, it’s highly recommended to hire a car.
+However, in order to do this particular route for 7 to 10 days in Sicily, it’s highly recommended to hire a car and plan a Sicily road trip!

-With your own car, you will have the flexibility to make stops along the way between destinations and the ability to explore more of the island with far more ease.
+With your own car in Sicily, you will have the flexibility to make stops along the way between destinations and the ability to explore more of the island with far more ease.

 Driving in Sicily definitely has a negative reputation, however, I didn’t find it as bad as I had built it up in my head (particularly on the highways, where driving was easy) so long as you keep aware and drive defensively.

-If you want to rent a car while in Sicily, we suggest browsing Rentalcars.com to find deals across a range of major car hire companies.
+If you want to rent a car for a Sicily road trip, we suggest browsing Rentalcars.com to find deals across a range of major rental car companies.

 7 to 10 Day Sicily Itinerary